 Since implementing Trello into my life, my husband and I can easily update or add to household projects.
 It’s very easy for us to see where we are at within a project and if it’s been completed.
 We can assign due dates and send notes within the app so no need to clog your inbox with a huge email thread.

 I don’t use Trello as a daily task manager (I recommend Teux Deux for that), however, Trello is amazing for the bigger projects you’re planning and trying to manage.
 Below is a screenshot of a baby prep board my husband and I are working on together.
-We easily check the boards from our iPhones and the best part is that any changes we make within a project happens in real time.
+We easily check the boards from our iPhones and the best part is that any changes we make within a project happen in real-time.

 P.S.
 If you have kids, a spouse, a business partner, a nanny or anyone you’d like to collaborate with, send them an invite by adding them as a member to one of your boards and make collaborating a seamless, organized event.
 Ah-mazing!